-The purpose of this Code of Conduct is to define the standards and values which each of Canfor Corporation and Canfor Pulp Products Inc. (each a "Company" and, together, the "Companies") expects its subsidiaries and all of the directors, officers and employees of the Companies and of their subsidiaries (collectively, the "Personnel") to follow in their dealings and communications with any other person who has or may have an interest or derive a benefit from the Companies including without limitation existing or potential customers, suppliers and service providers.
-It is designed to help the Personnel make the right business decisions in the best interest of the Companies, consistent with the Companies' core values of integrity, trust, honesty, openness and respect for people and to behave in a manner that reflects the Companies' high ethical standards (collectively, the "Core Values").
-The Code of Conduct includes the Ethics and Conflicts of Interest Policy and the Gifts and Entertainment Policy which, among other policies, all Personnel shall comply with.
+The purpose of this Code of Conduct is to define the standards and values which each of Canfor Corporation and Canfor Pulp Products Inc. (each a "Company" and, together, the "Companies") expects its personnel to follow in their dealings with stakeholders.
+It is designed to help the Companies' personnel make the right business decisions, consistent with their corporate values of integrity, trust, openness and respect for people and to behave in a manner that reflects the Companies' high ethical standards.